Eoin-S/gibbs-sampler/README.rst

 The **Gibbs Sampler** or otherwise known **Gibbs Sampling** is a computationally convenient Bayesian inference algorithm.
 This package implements the Gibbs Sampler using the APIs of scikit-learn objects, which enables the estimator to safely interact with scikit-learn Pipelines and model selection tools.

+Installation

+Contributing

+If you would like to contribute a feature then fork the master branch (*fork the release if you are fixing a bug*).
+Be sure to run the tests before changing any code.
+The following command will run all the tests:

+python setup.py test

+Let us know what you want to do just in case we're already working on an implementation of something similar.
+This way we can avoid any needless duplication of effort.
+Also, please don't forget to add tests for any new functions.